aidi-2004-ai-enterprise/Assignment2_Damilola_Osidein/README.md

 ---

-## What edge cases might break your model in production that aren't in your training data?
+What edge cases might break your model in production that aren't in your training data?

-* **Distribution / concept drift:** new vehicle types, fuel or feature distributions not seen during training.

-  * *Mitigation:* monitor input/prediction distributions, alert on drift, schedule retraining and canary evaluations.
-* **Unseen categorical values:** new makes, trims, locale-specific tokens.
+Distribution / concept drift (new vehicle/penguin types or features), unseen categorical values (new makes/species), unit/format mismatches (cc vs L, kg vs lb), missing/null/malformed fields, adversarial or extreme out-of-range inputs, and time-dependent mismatches.

-  * *Mitigation:* map unknowns to `__UNKNOWN__`, return clear validation warnings, and capture samples for labeling.
+Mitigations: schema validation (pydantic/JSON Schema), map unknowns to a sentinel (__UNKNOWN__), unit normalization, input size/rate limits, drift monitoring and scheduled retraining, and logging of samples for labeling.
-* **Unit and formatting mismatches:** cc vs liters, kg vs lb, string vs numeric.

-  * *Mitigation:* strict schema + unit normalization, and explicit examples in API docs.
-* **Missing / null / malformed fields:** incomplete payloads or wrongly typed fields.

-  * *Mitigation:* schema validation (JSON Schema, pydantic), clear error messages (400/422), and logging of missingness.
-* **Adversarial or extremely out-of-range inputs:** intentionally crafted values, extremely large numbers or payloads.

-  * *Mitigation:* payload size limits, input sanitization, rate limiting, anomaly detection.
-* **Time-dependent mismatches:** future years, daylight savings/timezone issues, discontinuities.

-  * *Mitigation:* validate date ranges, use canonical UTC handling, and add business rules.

----
+GitHub

-## What happens if your model file becomes corrupted?
+What happens if your model file becomes corrupted?

-* **Startup:** a corrupted model should cause the service to fail-fast and exit non-zero so orchestration notices a bad image.
-* **Runtime:** if loading on-demand, the service must return `503 Service Unavailable` for inference and log the failure.

-**How to prevent and recover:**

-1. Use checksums/signatures (SHA256) and validate before loading.
-2. Keep a versioned model registry and a fallback model to load automatically.
-3. Run CI smoke tests on artifacts before deployment.
-4. Alert on model load or repeated `5xx` responses and enable an automated rollback if necessary.

----
+Best practice: fail fast at startup (non-zero exit so orchestrator notices).
+If loading at runtime, return 503 and log the error.
+Prevent/mitigate with checksums (SHA256), a versioned model registry, a fallback model, CI smoke tests on artifacts, and automated rollback if model-load errors spike.
+GitHub

-## What's a realistic load for a penguin classification service?
+What's a realistic load for a penguin classification service?

-Depends on the input type and user base:

-* **Small demo / research:** 0.1–5 RPS.
-* **Moderate mobile app usage:** 10–200 RPS.
-* **High-traffic public API:** 1k+ RPS (requires GPU/optimized infra for image work).

-**Example (image classification on CPU):** if each image takes 150 ms to infer on 1 vCPU, that’s \~6 RPS per vCPU.
-With concurrency 10 you might reach \~60 RPS per 4‑vCPU instance (very approximate).
-Always run a real load test in-region.

----
+Range depends on use: demo 0.1–5 RPS, moderate mobile use 10–200 RPS, public high-traffic 1k+ RPS (image models need GPU/optimized infra).
+Example cpu throughput: ~6 RPS per vCPU for a 150 ms inference; measure with a real in-region load test.
+(See repo locustfile for tests.)
+GitHub
++1

-## How would you optimize if response times are too slow?
+How would you optimize if response times are too slow?

-1. **Measure & profile:** break down time into preprocessing, inference, serialization.
-2. **Model optimizations:** quantization, pruning, smaller model, ONNX conversion, TensorRT.
-3. **Serving optimizations:** use TF‑Serving/ONNX Runtime or a compiled runtime, switch to gRPC.
-4. **Hardware:** switch to GPU or larger CPU instances.
-5. **Concurrency & batching:** tune concurrency, implement request batching where acceptable.
-6. **Caching:** short TTL cache for identical requests.
-7. **Warm instances:** increase `min-instances` to reduce cold starts.

----
+Measure & profile (preprocessing vs inference vs serialization).
+Then: quantize/prune or use a smaller model, convert to ONNX/TensorRT, serve with an optimized runtime (ONNX Runtime / TF-Serving), enable batching, increase instance size or GPUs, add caching, tune concurrency and warm instances (min-instances).
+GitHub

-## What metrics matter most for ML inference APIs?
+What metrics matter most for ML inference APIs?

-* **Latency percentiles (p50/p95/p99)** — tail latency matters most.
-* **Throughput (RPS)** and **error rate** (4xx/5xx).
-* **CPU & memory usage**, instance counts, and cold-start rate.
-* **Inference time vs preprocessing time** (breakdown).
-* **Model metrics:** prediction/confidence distributions, input feature drift, label delay/error rate.
-* **Business metrics:** cost per inference, SLA compliance.

----
+Tail latencies (p50/p95/p99), throughput (RPS), error rates (4xx/5xx/429), CPU & memory, cold-start rate, breakdown of inference vs preprocessing time, model outputs/confidence distributions, and business metrics (cost per inference & SLA compliance).
+GitHub

-## Why is Docker layer caching important for build speed?
+Why is Docker layer caching important for build speed?
 (Did you leverage it?)

-* **Importance:** caching avoids reinstalling dependencies and rebuilding unchanged layers — dramatically speeds up iterative builds and CI.
-* **How to leverage:** put stable steps (install dependencies) before copying frequently changed source files; keep `.dockerignore` small; use BuildKit or CI caching features.
-* **Our repo:** the example Dockerfile installs requirements before copying the app — this allows the dependency layer to be cached.

----

-## What security risks exist with running containers as root?

-* **Higher impact on compromise:** container escape or exploit is more damaging with root privileges.
-* **Potential host damage:** easier to modify mounted volumes or sensitive files.

-**Mitigations:** run as a non-root user, drop capabilities, use read-only filesystem where possible, apply seccomp/AppArmor, and scan images.

----

-## How does cloud auto-scaling affect your load test results?

-* **Cold starts inflate tail latency** during scale-up.
-* **Autoscaler reaction time** can cause transient errors/latency during short tests.
-* **Test design:** run sustained stages long enough for autoscaler to stabilize and test from the same region to minimize network noise.

----

-## What would happen with 10x more traffic?

-* **If autoscaling and quotas allow:** more instances will be created; costs rise and latency may remain stable if the system scales horizontally.
-* **If you hit limits:** requests will queue or be rate-limited, leading to `429`/`503` and increased tail latency.

-**Plan:** increase `max-instances` or instance size, add caching, offload async work, and run targeted load tests to validate scaling behavior.

----

-## How would you monitor performance in production?

-* **Dashboards:** p50/p95/p99 latency, RPS, errors, CPU/memory, instance count.
-* **Tracing:** OpenTelemetry to see time spent in each stage.
-* **Logging:** structured logs with request\_id, inference\_ms, model\_version, and non-sensitive input hashes.
-* **Model monitoring:** prediction distributions, confidence changes, and data drift alerts.
-* **Synthetic tests & canaries:** automated smoke checks and canary traffic for each release.

----

-## How would you implement blue-green deployment?

-1. Deploy green revision alongside blue.
-2. Run smoke/integration tests against green.
-3. Gradually shift traffic (percentage-based) from blue to green while monitoring.
-4. Roll back instantly by shifting traffic back to blue if problems appear.

-*Cloud Run supports traffic splitting between revisions, making this straightforward.*

----

-## What would you do if deployment fails in production?

-* **Rollback traffic** to the last healthy revision immediately.
-* **Alert on-call** and gather logs/traces for root-cause analysis.
-* **Fix & re-deploy** after CI smoke tests.
-* **Postmortem** and preventive actions (tests, guardrails).

----

-## What happens if your container uses too much memory?

-* The runtime will OOM‑kill the container; Cloud Run will restart it, creating `5xx` errors and potential downtime.

-**Mitigations:** increase memory allocation, profile and reduce memory usage (lazy-loading, memory-mapped models), or split work across multiple processes.

----
+Caching avoids re-installing dependencies and rebuilding unchanged layers; place stable steps (install deps) before copying frequently changing sources to maximize cache hits.
+The repo’s Dockerfile orders installs before copying app code to leverage that cache.
+Use BuildKit/CI cache for faster CI.
+GitHub
++1

+What security risks exist with running containers as root?

+If an attacker escapes the container, running as root makes host compromise and manipulation of mounted volumes easier.
+Mitigations: run as non-root user, drop Linux capabilities, use read-only filesystem mounts, apply seccomp/AppArmor, image scanning, and least-privilege IAM.
+GitHub

+How does cloud auto-scaling affect your load test results?

+Autoscaling introduces cold starts (inflates tail latency) and autoscaler reaction time can cause transient errors or latency during ramping.
+Make load tests long enough for the autoscaler to stabilize and test from the same region to reduce noise.
+GitHub

+What would happen with 10x more traffic?

+If autoscaling and quotas permit: horizontally scale out, cost increases, latency can stay stable.
+If you hit limits/quotas: queuing, 429/503, and increased tail latency.
+Plan to increase max-instances or instance size, add caching, and offload async tasks.
+GitHub

+How would you monitor performance in production?

+Dashboards for p50/p95/p99 latency, RPS, error rates, CPU/memory, instance count; distributed tracing (OpenTelemetry) for stage breakdown; structured logs with request_id, inference_ms, model_version; model monitoring for prediction/confidence drift; and synthetic canaries/smoke checks.
+GitHub

+How would you implement blue-green deployment?

+Deploy new revision (green) alongside current (blue), run smoke tests on green, gradually shift traffic (percent splits) while monitoring, and instantly flip traffic back if issues arise.
+Cloud Run supports revision traffic splitting which makes this straightforward.
+GitHub

+What would you do if deployment fails in production?

+Immediately roll traffic back to the last healthy revision, alert on-call, collect logs/traces for root cause, fix and redeploy after CI smoke tests, then run a postmortem and add preventive guardrails.
+GitHub

+What happens if your container uses too much memory?

+Platform will OOM-kill the container; it will restart (causing 5xx errors and downtime).
+Mitigations: increase memory allocation, profile and reduce memory (lazy-load, memory-map models), split workload across processes, or scale horizontally.
+GitHub